Airports in Odisha: Flying To And About The Land of Temples

 Connectivity: Well-connected with the rest of the city.
 Easy availability of cab services.

 2. Jharsuguda Airport

-Located in western Odisha and spread over an area of 909 acres, the Jharsuguda Airport's airfield is of historical significance.
+Located in western Odisha and spread over an area of 909 acres, the Jharsuguda Airport's airfield is of historical significance and is one of the most important airports in Odisha.
 It was used during World War II by the Allied Forces to counter Japanese advances.
 Abandoned earlier, it was used as a launchpad by Air Odisha for non-scheduled commercial flights between Rourkela, Jharsuguda and Bhubaneswar in 2012.
 In 2013, a development project for a second airport was sanctioned to be jointly executed by the State Government and Airports Authority of India (AAI).
 Its completion is due in May 2018.
 The airport, which will be developed with an investment of 210 crores, will have a facility to handle at least 300 passengers per day.